Give and Surf

 Education in Panama

-The educational system in Panama is ranked one of the worst in the world.
+Education in Panama is ranked one of the worst in the world.
 It's even worse in Bocas del Toro where school is often canceled due to rain, teacher absenteeism, strikes, and other reasons.
 Furthermore schools are very over-crowded forcing children to attend in 2 shifts (one group from 7am-12pm and one from 1-6pm).

 Panamanian students had devastating results in the Program for International Student Assessment (PISA)of the Organization for Economic Cooperation and Development (OECD) It ranked 71st out of 77 countries.
 (2019)